Pinoccio/hardware-backpack-template/documentation/Backpackbus Protocol.rst

 When the address byte sent is beyond the end of the EEPROM, a nack is sent with an "Invalid address" error code.

-When the last byte of the EEPROM is written, that byte is received and written as normal, followed by a nack and the "end of EEPROM" error code.
-In this case, the byte was succesfully written, but no further bytes can be read.
+When the last byte of the EEPROM is written, that byte is received, written and acked as normal.
+If another byte is written after that, which would end up outside of the EEPROM, it is nacked and the "Invalid address" error code is returned.

 Some bytes in the EEPROM might be read-only and cannot be written.
 Typically, the bytes storing unique id cannot be changed through this